Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 4) Courage, Not Fear

 We need the courage to face global issues like climate change and extremist ideologies.
-We need the courage to address those who place profit above the environment.
+It’s time we address those who place profit above the environment.
 We need to question everything about cultural folklore.

 Fear is what the cultural narrative uses to manipulate.
 The courage to do the right thing can be the basis for guiding principles without religion.
 It contrasts with those who use fear of their imaginary friend as a basis for their moral behavior.
 You don’t need religion to act responsibly; you need the courage to do the right thing.